The Look Good Feel Better Volunteer Recognition and Award Program salutes the following milestones and exceptional services.

 New volunteers attend a four-hour, in-person certification class before beginning their Look Good Feel Better volunteer work.
 Existing volunteers attend a two-hour update class every two years for continuing education and to learn about updates in the Look Good Feel Better program.

 Volunteers who complete a certification class receive a Certificate of Recognition and a new volunteer packet.
-Those who complete their biannual update class receive an Update Class Certificate.
+Volunteers who successfully complete their biannual update webinar and quiz receive a digital Update Certificate to save and print at the end of the quiz.

 For information on scheduled training classes, please contact your local American Cancer Society office.